La Niña forecast: NOAA gives update for spring - NewsBreak

 “The precipitation map for November–January also looks a fair bit like the typical La Niña impacts map for this season .
 Lots of rain and snow in the Pacific Northwest, substantially drier than average through the south-central and southeastern states,” Emily Becker of NOAA’s CPC wrote in the agency’s ENSO blog .

-Since the start of winter, temperatures across California, for example, have also been below average for this time of year, according to NOAA, a phenomenon not shared by some states on the East Coast.19 arrested in ‘Operation Cupid’ in Cherokee Co.
+Since the start of winter, temperatures across California, for example, have also been below average for this time of year, according to NOAA, a phenomenon not shared by some states on the East Coast.Shawnee woman blames city for sewage backup

 “Seasonal climate averages matter—for example, your heating bill is going to reflect if the winter was warmer or colder than average overall,” Becker wrote.
 “However, sometimes it’s hard to see the forest for the trees, like when you have a December that’s 6° F warmer than average, followed by a hair-pin turn into a January that’s 2° F colder than average.
 (Hello, Annapolis area !)”